davidmoltin/turbo-docusaurus/apps/core/docs/authentication/index.md

 All requests to the API need to be accompanied by an authorization header with an authentication token:

+This is some new information on this page.

 ```json
 Authorization: Bearer 212LJ3k0i2382364HIUEjfeJB98yvH
 ```